ethansq/s17-shopify-mobile-challenge/README.md

   * Set adapter using the productJsonList
   * For each product, get its image src, and download and apply the image to the item `ImageView` using `Picasso`, with a quick fade-in on download completion
   * When an item is clicked, open `ActivityDetails` that shows more details for that item
+  * For each item, randomly chooses a colour for the left-border

 <hr/>